-You can also download the Application Form for the Project Category you are applying to and email it with all required documentation to CAP@ontariosoilcrop.org.
+You can also complete the Application Form for the Project Category you are applying under, and submit with all required documentation by email to CAP@ontariosoilcrop.org.
 Copies of Application Forms are available at ontarioprogramguides.net.

 How will I be notified of cost-share funding decisions?

-You will be notified by email and/or mail approximately 45 business days from the date a given Application Intake closes.
+Applications will be reviewed, and cost-share funding decisions will be made after the Application Intake has closed.
+You will be notified by mail and/or email approximately 45 business days from the date a given Application Intake closes.
 (If there is an exception to this, it may be noted in the Project Category Description.)
 There are three possible outcomes:

-- Application is conditionally approved – you will be notified about what additional information is required to complete the review of your project.
+- Application is conditionally approved – you will be notified about what additional information is required to finalize approval of your project.